Fire-Aalt/BLinq/README.md

 # BLinq
-Blazingly fast, fully Burst compatible Unity LINQ library.
-Utilizes ILPostProcessors to allow LINQ syntax in Bursted methods.
+Perform any query in a *blink* with this blazingly fast, fully Burst compatible Unity LINQ library.
+Blinq utilizes an ILPostProcessor to allow LINQ syntax in Bursted methods, making it as accessible as possible.

 ## TO-DO:
 * Convert source generators to use T4 text.
 * Add documentation to all methods. (only generated Sum/Average remain).
 * Materialization should be streamlined.
 * Optimize ILPP.
-* Create a SKILL.md to how to create a "lift" a feature.
+* Create a SKILL.md to describe how to create a "lift" a feature.

 ## Missing Core Operators:
 - [x] Select